xgimp/internet-outage-checker/README.md

 # About

 Simple script for monitoring internet outages.
-It creates CSV file that contain outage duration.
+It creates CSV file that contain list of outages duration.

 ## Requirements:
 * Python 3.6 or newer